tmiyamon/acts-as-taggable-array-on/README.md

 # ActsAsTaggableArrayOn
 [![Build Status](https://travis-ci.org/tmiyamon/acts-as-taggable-array-on.svg?branch=master)](https://travis-ci.org/tmiyamon/acts-as-taggable-array-on)

-A simple implementation for tagging sysytem with postgres array.
+A simple implementation for tagging system with postgres array.
+So, this gem works only on postgres.

 ## Installation